volodinroman/maya-combine-separate-tool/README.md

  -Lets users to combine selected objects, assign a skin cluster and adjust the weights and finally to separate back to original objects saving the skinning.

 Using:

 Unzip the project to your Maya Python path folder

- \nimport combineSeparate.combineSeparate as cmbSep
+import combineSeparate.combineSeparate as cmbSep

- \ninstance = cmbSep()
+instance = cmbSep()

 #select some objects

- instance.doCombine() #to combine objects instance.doSeparate() #to separate back to original objects
+instance.doCombine() #to combine objects

+instance.doSeparate() #to separate back to original objects

  Vendor: Roman Volodin